ksel8/ksel8/README.md

 - 👋 Hi, I’m @ksel8
 - 🐥 Founder of Digital Chick
 - 🙋 I’m interested in web development, specifically with Angular
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently improve my skills on TypeScript
 - 💞️ You can ask me to collaborate on helpful open source project
 - 📫 You can reach me on kevselen@gmail.com